whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/data/text-data-wrangling.md

 Once you click ‘Run’ button, ‘Valuation ($B)’ column is now converted to numeric data type and it now shows a histogram with numeric statistics.

-## 2. Remove escaping characters and extra spaces
+## 2. Remove Escaping Characters and Extra Spaces

 When we go to Table view and look at ‘Select Investors’ column we can see some escaping letters like ‘’ (new line), ‘’ (tab) in the data.